-The SNRA is a process implemented by the Federal Government to identify the threats and hazards that pose the greatest risk to the Nation and provide necessary context for those threats and hazards to support national preparedness planning.
-The SNRA informs and supports the National Preparedness Goal, the National Preparedness System, which is based on "Identifying and Assessing Risk", the National Preparedness Report (NPR), and other efforts throughout the whole community to enhance security and resiliency.
+The SNRA is conducted by the Federal Government to identify the threats and hazards that pose the greatest risk to the Nation and provide necessary context for those threats and hazards to support planning, which enhances national preparedness, security and resiliency.
+The SNRA informs and supports the National Preparedness Goal (the Goal), the National Preparedness System, the National Preparedness Report (NPR), and other efforts throughout the whole community to enhance the security and resiliency of the Nation.
+The National Preparedness System is based on "Identifying and Assessing Risk."
+The National Preparedness System is implemented at all levels of government, involves the whole community, and provides the mechanism to achieve the Goal.
 Whole community partners use risk assessments to inform efforts to build and sustain capabilities, including planning, training, and exercises.